 - cover 2 month's salary spend to cover any delays between expenditure and grant income and to provide a cushion to deal with unexpected emergencies.
-This equates to £500,000 in the form of cash; - to accumulate sufficient funds to cover the replacement of a temporary demountable building with a permanent structure.
+This equates to £500,000 in the form of cash; - to accumulate sufficient funds to cover the construction of a new dining room and a replacement for the N corridor, which will utilise the existing footprint more efficiently.
+The anticipated cost would be in the region of 3 million punds.